jhadev/ProjectOne/README.md

 # ProjectOne

-This is a budgeting and data visualization tool for your income and expenses on a montly basis.
+**current$ee** is a budgeting and data visualization tool for your income and expenses on a montly basis.
+You can also add items from Walmart.com to your current month's expenses

 ### What we used

-* Boostrap
+* Bootstrap
 * Google Firebase
 * Charts.js
 * Moment.js